Solutions

 The scenario

-A partner at a mid-sized accounting firm received an email appearing to be from a long-standing client, requesting an urgent change to their payroll bank account ahead of a Friday run.
+Consider a scenario where a partner at a mid-sized accounting firm receives an email appearing to be from a long-standing client, requesting an urgent change to their payroll bank account ahead of a Friday run.
 The domain looked right.
 The tone was familiar.
 The request went through.
 The firm discovered the fraud four days later — after $94,000 had already moved.
-Veridex would have flagged the Reply-To mismatch and the out-of-band urgency pattern before anyone acted.
+Veridex is designed to surface warning signals — including Reply-To mismatches and out-of-band urgency patterns — that commonly accompany attacks like this.

 What Veridex detects